season 17 choreographers

 Before auditions:

 Watch choreographer videos / check out the rehearsal schedule so you know who to rank!
-(We always recommend ranking as many dances as you can to maximize your casting potential - due to high numbers of auditioning dancers, not everyone can be cast so rank a lot and come to class in January to hone your technique before auditions!)
+(We always recommend ranking as many dances as you can to maximize your casting potential - due to high numbers of auditioning dancers, not everyone can be cast so rank a lot and come to class to hone your technique before auditions!)

 Register for auditions to save your spot!

-We will post videos of the audition combos about a week before auditions.
+Videos of the audition combos are now posted on our YouTube page.
 You do NOT need to know the choreography from the below videos.
 Also, you do not have to pre-learn the audition combos, we only post them in advance to help make you feel more comfortable at auditions!
 If you don’t have time to pre-learn we will still teach them at auditions as if no one knows them ;)

 You’ll see potential costume costs below for each piece - these are just an estimate and may change.